-- In a small bowl, whisk together the 1/2 cup plain yogurt, 2 teaspoons or to taste of sugar or other sweetener, 2 teaspoons white-balsamic vinegar or white-wine vinegar and 1 tablespoon canola oil or walnut oil.
+In a small bowl, whisk together the 1/2 cup plain yogurt, 2 teaspoons or to taste of sugar or another sweetener, 2 teaspoons white balsamic vinegar or white wine vinegar and 1 tablespoon canola oil or walnut oil.
 Add the optional mustard.
 The mustard taste comes through a lot, so only use it if you are a true mustard fan.
 You can experiment by starting with a little and going from there.

 Stir in the 1 tablespoon chopped chives, 1 tablespoon minced onion, 1 tablespoon chopped dill and 1 teaspoon minced garlic.